Understanding Local SEO Ranking Factors: What Google Prioritizes

 The Map Pack vs. Organic Listings

-Google’s local search results are split into two major components: the Map Pack (a.k.a.
-Local Pack) and the traditional organic listings.
+Google’s local search results are divided into two major components: the Map Pack (also known as the Local Pack) and the traditional organic listings.
 The Map Pack features the top three local businesses for a search query and is displayed alongside a map.
 These listings pull data from a business’s Google profile, not just their website.

 How Google Ranks Local Results